My cell phone vibrated, and I glanced down. The text message popping up from my son Drew said, “There’s something wrong with my brain.”

 Once home, Drew spouted, “I guess you didn’t see that lady sitting behind me blowing cocaine into my face?”

 “You mean the lady sitting with those little girls?”

 That night drugs continued to seep through the vents of his bedroom.
 Because of the toxic air, Drew couldn’t stay in his room, and he checked himself into the hospital for the first time.
 He packed a bag, and I drove.
 I’m not sure he knew that it was a psychiatric hospital, but he wanted more than anything to escape the poison of his bedroom.
 Within the next couple of days came the long-awaited, much-anticipated diagnosis: paranoid schizophrenia.
 By this time we had witnessed text-book examples of symptoms and read enough to understand the possibilities.

 Even though Drew initially said, “There’s something wrong with my brain,” for the next five years he denied the diagnosis and refused medication.
 He preferred brain damage to schizophrenia.
 I don’t blame him.
 Stigma has a firm hold on mental illnesses.
-Without open discussions about mental health issues, people—patients and families—tend to feel shame, sometimes hiding, sometimes denying the truth.
+Without open discussions about mental health issues, patients and families tend to either hide or deny the truth.
 Medication non-compliance remains a common problem among patients with brain disorders.
 The paranoia causes trust issues, and Drew believed for many years that the medicine is poison.
 Without medication, patients often become psychotic again and cycle back into the hospital.
 Consequently, Drew was hospitalized three different times for approximately three months of his life within the first year of his diagnosed brain disorder.